newrelic/nr1-graphiql-notebook/README.md

 ## Known Issues

-* The delete button only removes the last cell
 * GraphQL errors are not displayed (UI work needed)
 * The multiline notes box may be too small in some cases (SDK component issue?)
 * Field aliases do not work yet, but it shouldn't be hard to add (Fix known, response-augmentation)